 Mixing With Water

-Hydrolysis is a form of chemical weathering caused by water.
+Hydrolysis describes a form of chemical weathering in which water chemically bonds with rock minerals, generally producing a weaker material.
 The weathering of feldspar, which turns into clay when it reacts with water, is one of the most common examples of hydrolysis.
-Ions in the feldspar, a mineral often found in granite, are dissolved by the water.
+Water dissolves ions in the feldspar, a mineral often found in granite.
 These ions react with the water to form clay minerals.

 Hydration occurs when a mineral absorbs water to form a new substance.
-Hydration causes the rock to expand its volume, which can put stress on the rock and make it more vulnerable to other types of weathering.
+Hydration causes the rock to expand its volume, which can put stress on the rock and make it more vulnerable to other types of weathering (including processes of mechanical weathering).
 Two examples of hydration include the creation of gypsum from anhydrite and the formation of limonite from hematite.

 While hydration adds water to form a rock with a new chemical structure, dehydration involves the removal of water from rocks.
 The addition of water to hematite, or hydration, forms limonite; in reverse, the removal of water from limonite, or dehydration, results in hematite.